ImroBr/phamwiki/README.md

-# phamwiki
-Process Hazard Analysis Methodologies Wiki
+# Process Hazard Analysis Meta-Analysis (phamwiki)
+In an evolving automotive industry, there must exist an equal or greater evolving need for safety.
+Many Proces Hazard Analyses (PHA) exist to mitigate risks, but may risk falling behind in a world where processes increase in complexity, creating unforeseen risks.
+As such, a need arises for a robust foundation and contrast of PHA methodologies.
+This project aims to add to this foundation in the form of online documentation for future use.

-Assignment goal:
+Assignment goal
 Create a Wiki-environment in where risk mitigation methodologies (Process Hazard Analyses) are described.
-Each methodology must contain a general descriptive overview at the minimum, while also delineating the differences between each methodology.
+Each methodology must contain a general descriptive overview, while also delineating the differences between each methodology.
+Description of methodological steps of each approach and supplementation of examples and references are also prerequisites.

 Scope of the project is ISO 26262.